-On the 5th of May, 2016, Dr Douglas Maughan, Director of the Department of Homeland Security (Science&Technology Division) visited NCL.
+Dr Douglas Maughan, Director of the Department of Homeland Security (Science&Technology Division) visited NCL on the 5th of May, 2016.
 He was given a brief introduction to NUS School of Computing and NCL, including our research focuses and capabilities, facilities, as well as collaborations with government agencies, industries and academia.
 In particular, he was very interested in our collaboration with USC ISI team and commented on the good work we have been doing towards future testbeds.

 Our newly purchased servers have arrived on 20 April 2016.
 100 machines will be up and running by the end of April 2016.

 NCL held it's first mini-workshop to allow internal stakeholders and supporting staff from the Information Technology Unit&Research Office to have a better understanding of NCL and it's activities.

 The National Cybersecurity R&D Laboratory that will be set up by the security research group at the NUS School of Computing, will be operational by the end of this year.
 The new laboratory will be a shared national research infrastructure which can be used by the local research community and industry for the validation of research outcomes, for collaborative work with industry or international partners, and to curate useful datasets for cybersecurity experiments.